Hanbury Street: History

-British entertainer Bud Flanagan was born at No.12 Hanbury Street in 1896.
+British entertainer Bud Flanagan was born at 12 Hanbury Street in 1896.

 Neo-Nazi militant David Copeland attempted to detonate a nail-bomb upon Hanbury Street on Saturday 24 April 1999.
 Copeland intended to place the bomb on adjoining Brick Lane during its weekly market held on Sundays, but mistakenly planted the bomb on a Saturday when the road was less busy.
 After realising his mistake and unwilling to change the timer on the bomb, he left it on Hanbury Street instead.
-At 5.45pm a member of the public found the bag and took it to Brick Lane police station which was closed, and then put it into his car boot, driving along Brick Lane.
+At 5:45 p.m. a member of the public found the bag and took it to Brick Lane police station which was closed, and then put it into his car boot, driving along Brick Lane.
 On realising it could have been a bomb he left the car at the junction with Fashion Street and called police, at which time the device exploded injuring six people and destroying two vehicles.